About

 Show more information on Kirsten van den Hul

-Kirsten van den Hul is director of DutchCulture, the Dutch network and knowledge organisation for international cultural cooperation.
+Kirsten van den Hul was the director of DutchCulture, the Dutch network and knowledge organisation for international cultural cooperation.
 Before assuming her current position, she worked as an independent consultant through her own company, The Change Agent, on different transition projects, mainly in the public sector.
 Previously, van den Hul served as member of parliament for the Dutch Labour Party, where she focused on culture, education, gender equality, foreign trade and development.
 An Eastern Europe specialist, she was also active on the crossroads between culture, human rights and international cooperation and worked for several international NGOs, including international women’s fund Mama Cash and the European Cultural Foundation.
 Van den Hul was also a columnist for newspapers and magazines, contributed to a number of publications and wrote a book, “(S)hevolution”.
 In addition, she notably held the role of Dutch UN Women’s Representative.

 Wietse van der Werf